Anna Fermin: Anna Fermin, and Anna Fermin's Trigger Gospel

 Anna Fermin was born in the Philippines but moved to Kenosha, Wisconsin with her family when she was a small child.
 Fermin attended art school in Chicago, Illinois, from 1989 and began playing acoustic guitar there.
 She has cited Steve Earle's song "Down the Road", which she later recorded, as an early inspiration.
-She played in a band called Anaboy briefly, then played solo locally.
+She briefly played in a band called Anaboy, then played solo locally.

 Anna Fermin formed the new Chicago-based band Trigger Gospel, with Andon Davis (guitar), Michael Krayniak (double and electric basses) and Paul Bivans (drums).
 They named the band after the title of an old Western paperback novel, by Harry Sinclair Drago.
 The group opened for Johnny Cash at the House of Blues Chicago in one of their first gigs in 1996.
 Trigger Gospel self-released an EP in 1997.
 After they performed at SXSW in 1998, Lloyd Maines saw them and offered to produce their debut full-length album, Things to Come, which was released in 1999.
 2002's Live Music, Vol. One was recorded at the Old Town School of Folk Music in Chicago.
 Jay Bennett produced 2003's Oh, the Stories We Hold.
 Trigger Gospel released Go in 2007.

 Along the way, Rob Novak replaced Michael Krayniak on bass for a time in Trigger Gospel, after which Krayniak returned.
 Subsequently, Andon Davis left the band, but occasionally returned as a guest guitarist.
 After Davis's departure, several others alternated in the lead guitarist slot, including Frank Kvinge, Scott Ligon, John Rice, and Grant Tye.
 Ligon also sometimes played keyboards with the band.
 More recently, Alton Smith (keyboards) has also joined Trigger Gospel.
 Even more recently, Andon Davis rejoined Trigger Gospel as the regular lead guitarist.